minJerrymin/casa0015-mobile-assessment/README.md

 These reports contribute to a Firestore-backed venue summary when Firebase is available.

+### 7. Sample the live atmosphere with the microphone

+In **Match mode**, users can tap the microphone button to take a short live noise sample.
+MatchPint turns this into an estimated dB value so the user can record whether the pub atmosphere is calm, comfortable or loud.

+The app uses this as a lightweight environmental sensing feature: it helps describe the real match-night atmosphere without saving raw audio.

-### 7. Save a match-night experience
+### 8. Save a match-night experience

 After choosing a pub and fixture, users can save a match-night record.
-This creates a lightweight "passport" of past football-watching experiences.
+This creates a lightweight "passport" of past football-watching experiences, including venue tags, notes and the latest dB estimate.

 ---